The 10 Best Outdoor HDTV Antennas in 2019

 Vansky Outdoor Amplified HD Antenna

-If you're looking for an antenna that comes with just about everything you might need -- amplifier, rotator with remote control, coaxial cable for your TV, and built-in splitter for connecting multiple TVs -- we recommend the Vansky Outdoor Amplified HD antenna.
+If you're looking for an antenna that comes with just about everything you might need -- amplifier, rotator with remote control, coaxial cable for your TV, and built-in splitter for connecting multiple TVs -- I'd recommend the Vansky Outdoor Amplified HD antenna.

 With a stated range of 150 miles, this unidirectional antenna also comes with a mounting clamp that enables you to install it just about anywhere, including on the side of your house.